Unlocking the secrets of wireless networks with wifi_db for fun and profit. Link to heading

 sudo airodump-ng wlan0mon -w ~/wifi/scan --gpsd

-In the above command, wlan0mon specifies the interface to be monitored, -w specifies the path and filename where the capture files are to be saved, and --gpsd enables the capture of GPS data if a GPS antenna is present.
+specifies the path and filename where the capture files are to be saved, and --gpsd

 The files saved in the wifi folder can be imported into the application to build the database after the captures have been made: